re:vision logo

 $2,500

-Awarded to the team that provides the most compelling evidence for (or against) generalization to the LAION-fMRI dataset.
+Awarded to the team that provides the most compelling evidence for (or against) generalization using the LAION-fMRI dataset.

 Facilitator award